fwillascheck/vim-tabline-bufferline/README.md

 The tabline will only be displayed if there is more than one buffer.

 # Installation
-Copy the file `tabline-bufferline.vim` into the folder `.vim` or `.config/nvim` of your home directory and add the following line add the beginning of your `.vimrc` or `.config/nvim/init.vim` configuration file.
+Copy the file `tabline-bufferline.vim` into the folder `.vim` or `.config/nvim` of your home directory and add the following line at the beginning of your `.vimrc` or `.config/nvim/init.vim` configuration file.

 ```vim
 runtime tabline-bufferline.vim